solcloud/Counter-Strike/README.md

 This is NO violence game so there is no blood or violence visuals.

-Currently, there is no official public server available (as match making service is also WIP), but you can run server locally.
+Currently, there is no official public server available (as match making service is also WIP), but you can run server locally (or somebody can host it for you).

 ```bash
 git clone https://github.com/solcloud/Counter-Strike cs-football